Apsaraconda/3DViewer_v2.0/README.md

 ```
 make install
 ```
+The command installs the program to 3D_Viewer_v2.0 directory.

 (for Ubuntu) If your system does not have qt ver.6+ or OpenGL libraries installed:
 ```
 make libs_install